-Elm Hill is a charming and unique cobbled shopping street near the river Wensum and close to the magnificent Cathedral.
-It is one of the oldest parts of Norwich.
+is a charming and unique cobbled shopping street near the river Wensum and close to the magnificent Norwich Cathedral.
+It is one of the oldest parts of the city.

 Elm Hill was named after the elm trees which grew in the square outside the shop.
-Dutch elm disease unfortunately destroyed most of the elm trees the but now a single plane tree stands in their place and pays homage to them in its magnificence.
+Dutch elm disease unfortunately destroyed most of the elm trees, but now a single plane tree stands in their place and pays homage to them in its magnificence.

-In this picturesque part of Norwich you are welcome to shop, just browse or relax in one of the stunning coffee houses.
+In this picturesque part of Norwich, you are welcome to shop, browse, or relax in one of the stunning coffee houses.

 Whatever you choose to do, you are assured of our help, advice and good old-fashioned service.